OWASP/threat-dragon/README.md

 `git clone https://github.com/owasp/threat-dragon.git`

 This installs code in two sub-folders.
 One for the back-end application (`td.server`) and one for the front-end (`td.site`).
-To install, do:
+Please read the [Environment Variables](setup-env.md) to configure your environment before running the application.
+To run the application, run the following commands from the root of the repository:

-`npm install`
+- `npm install`
-and go into the `server` directory and run `npm install` there as well, eg: `cd td.server && npm install`
+- `npm run start`

-Running `npm run start` from the root directory of the repository will start the front-end and the server.
+If you then browse to `http://localhost:3000` you should see the running application.

 ### Docker
 To run Threat Dragon using docker, configure your environment using dotenv as described in [setup-env.md](setup-env.md) and run the following from the root of the project:
 - `docker build -t owasp-threat-dragon:dev .`
-- `docker run -it -p 3000:3000 -v $(pwd)/.env:/app/td.server/.env owasp-threat-dragon:dev`
+- `docker run -it -p 3000:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`

 ## Environment variables